-Whether you are a parent who is looking for new ways of engaging your child in their early development, a student looking for some extra guidance as the head towards their exam, a musician looking to demo some songs or someone who just always fancied trying an instrument, we are here to help you achieve your goal.
+Whether you are a parent who is looking for new ways of engaging your child in their early development, a student looking for some extra guidance heading towards exams, a musician looking to demo some songs or someone who just always fancied trying an instrument, we are here to help you achieve your goal.

-With trained DBS teachers trained in early development music, piano, guitar, ukulele, music production, voice coaching and body music, we’re sure you’ll find what your looking for at Highbury Park Music.
+With trained DBS teachers trained in early development music, piano, guitar, ukulele, music production, voice coaching and body music, we’re sure you’ll find what you’re looking for at Highbury Park Music.

 Samuel most recently lauched his new CD ‘The Alternative American Songbook’ to a sell out crowd at the Edinburgh Jazz & Blues festival.
 With tours, radio and TV apperances coming soon on the BBC, 2018 looks like it will be a very exciting year for him.

 Sam’s other projects include The Fortunate Sons, The Big Figure, Becoming Shades (Chivaree Circus), Oran, Yllwshrk, A Night with Ella, Start to End.